mistakia/nano-node-light/SECURITY.md

 ```
 Example of Bad Signature: Peer asks Node to sign a "Cookie" and the Node returns said signature, without modifying it to prevent Signature Injection.
-Example of Good Signature: Peer requests vote, and the Node returns Signature of a Hash of the Requested Vote.
+Example of Good Signature: Peer requests vote, and the Node returns Signature of a Hash of the Requested Vote + a salt or prefix.
 ```